Reflection Dentistry 1502 Bishop Rd SW

 Built to Last

-Most restorations, including dentures, aren’t made to last forever.
-Patients who have dentures will need frequent adjustments to the fit as the bone levels decrease.
-Bridges can last 5-10 years but an implant can last a lifetime.
-If placed properly, the success of an implant is near 98%!
-That’s about as close as you can get to a guarantee in the medical field!
-Implants have been around a lot longer than most people realize and the 30-year survival rate is over 90%.
+Most restorations, including dentures, don’t last forever.
+Patients with dentures need frequent adjustments to the fit as bone levels decrease.
+Bridges can last 5-10 years, but an implant can last a lifetime.
+When dentists place implants properly, their success rate is nearly 98%!
+That’s about as close as you can get to a guarantee in the medical field.
+Implants have been around longer than most people realize, with a 30-year survival rate of over 90%.

 Preserve Remaining Teeth